Akshatbandooni-rgb/Akshatbandooni-rgb/README.md

-👨‍💻 Web Developer | MERN Enthusiast | React Explorer
+👨‍💻 Web Developer | MEAN Enthusiast | React Explorer

-🚀 Building awesome things with JavaScript, React, and the MERN stack 🌱 Currently leveling up in React.js (hooks, state, and all that good stuff!)
+-🚀 Building awesome things with JavaScript, React, and the MERN stack -🌱 Currently leveling up in React.js (hooks, state, and all that good stuff!)
-🤝 Looking to collaborate on MERN projects—let’s build something cool together!
+-🤝 Looking to collaborate on MERN projects—let’s build something cool together!
-📫 Reach me at akshatbandooni333@gmail.com
+-📫 Reach me at akshatbandooni333@gmail.com

-d(C)/dx = 0, but trust me, it's a high constant!

 <!---
 Akshatbandooni-rgb/Akshatbandooni-rgb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.